davepinch/pinchy.cc/scratchpad.md

 * Toolip over emojis
 * color pages
 * Review: DMX
-* Delta Ursae Majoris (en.wikipedia.org) - Magnitude rendered as float
+* Delta Ursae Majoris (Wikipedia) - Magnitude rendered as float
 * Blazing Saddles (see The Colour of Magic)
 * The Good, The Bad, and The Ugly
 * Death as a character, related to God as a Character